syseleven/grav-docs-syseleven-stack/pages/04.Reference/02.compute/docs.en.md

 ### M1 flavors

-It is possible to resize all M1 flavors since they have the same base storage backend.
+It is possible to resize all M1 flavors since they use the same base storage backend.

 ### L1 flavors